daniel5151/blog/content/post/emoji-shortcodes.md

 > to explain how hashing works, and that this is all just one big
 > misunderstanding!
 Yikes :scream:

-In our case, since we are using a _perfect_ hash function, the conflict resolution strategy happens to be incredibly simple: just include an [additional check](https://github.com/sfackler/rust-phf/blob/9b70bd9/phf/src/map.rs#L88) that compares the input key against the expected key at that particular index.
+In our case, since we happen to be using a _perfect_ hash function, the conflict resolution strategy happens to be incredibly simple: just include an [additional check](https://github.com/sfackler/rust-phf/blob/9b70bd9/phf/src/map.rs#L88) that compares the input key against the expected key at that particular index.